slackbotai/slack-bot/README.md

 2. And now you're done with that easy process!
 All downloaded channels are found in the `Channels` volume.
 All other information is found in the `Information` volume.
 There we have another `Channels` that is just further information about all channels accessed for summarisation.
 The `Summarisation` section includes all private channels that the bot is in and has access to via the `ai-search-enable` slash command.
 Here you will also find `ThreadStorage`, `URLStorage`, `BugReports` and `FeatureRequests` as the bot is used and there is data to store.

+## pip-tools
+We're using the pip-tools workflow to stay updated within the team, and you or your team can, too.
+In order to use it, we've included it as an install in the dockerfile, so you will already have access to it on installation.
+As you can see, except the normal `requirements.txt` file, there is an additional `requirements.in` file.
+This file is where you place what pip installs you want to use.
+I'll explain the workflow:
+1. Add the desired package to the .in file, e.g. `openai` for the latest version, or `openai==version-here` with your version of choice.

+2. Then, use the command `pip-compile requirements.in` in your for example VSC powershell terminal which updates your `requirements.txt` file accordingly.

+3. Now, you can either use the command `pip-sync` in the same terminal to update your `venv`, or you can run a new `docker-compose up --build`.

+4. What about if you ever want to updates packages in the future?
+You can either empty the `requirements.txt` file and run a new `pip-compile requirements.in` then a `pip-sync` command, or you can run `pip-compile requirements.in --upgrade-package openai` to update an individual package, then run the steps above again; `pip-compile requirements.in` then `pip-sync`.
+That's all you need to know to use this workflow!

 ## How to Contribute
 Please follow the guidelines for contributing to this project.
 Please see our [Contributing Guidelines](HOW_TO_CONTRIBUTE.md) for details on